-Rehearsing The Greatest Event in Shanghai
+The Greatest Event in a Doll’s Life

 In this place of harmony-in-contradictions, people from all paths of life bump into each other, like atoms in a molecule.
 Four women meet.
 They’re leaving their 20s and entering their 30s.
 They are floating, like everybody else.
 They don’t have a husband, or children, unlike everyone would expect.
 What is it that they expect, they ask themselves.
 Is marriage actually the ‘greatest event in life’?
 If they fail at it, are they failing at the game of life?
 What if the game was rigged?
 So many questions.
 What the hell is this place anyway?!
 They look around.
 The tiny telephone.
 The mini-armchairs.
 The toy horse.
 Like a doll’s house.
 They start reading old scripts.
 They are onto something, maybe.